kabandr/slack-kafka-notifier/README.md

-# What we are building?
+# What we are building

 Whenever a package is published to the NPM registry, you receive an event with information about the newly published package on a registered webhook.
 You can create an HTTP server that receives the event and uses KafkaJS to publish a message to Kafka to let you know that a new version of the package has been released.